-To earn acceptable hours of experience, a Trainee licensee must work under the direct technical supervision of a licensed appraiser in good standing.
+To earn acceptable hours of experience, a Trainee licensee must work under the direct technical supervision of a licensed appraiser in good standing with OREA.
 The supervisor must be licensed at the appropriate level for the type of property being appraised.
 "Technical supervision" does not mean that the Trainee is required to be an employee of the supervising appraiser, but must receive direct supervision in the duties performed as an appraiser.
 In addition, a Trainee may work for more than one supervisor.
 The Trainee must either:

-- Sign the appraisal report as the appraiser; or - Be recognized in the certification statement (or the Reconciliation Section of the report) with a description of the specific tasks performed while assisting with the appraisal.
+- Sign the appraisal report as the appraiser; or - Be recognized in the certification statement with a description of the specific tasks performed while assisting with the appraisal.